-I use a fairly basic Ableton Skype mobile setup using the Apogee Duet audio interface when remote podcasting, and I thought you might find it useful, too.
+For remote podcasting, I use an Ableton Skype mobile setup using my Apogee Duet audio interface, and I thought you might find it useful, too.

 How does it work?

 We’re going to take advantage of the way Skype works, and the way Ableton Live and the Apogee Duet work, to give you clean audio of you (the host) and your Skype guest, on separate channels in Ableton Live, so that you can have some separation there for editing….and do it from your boat!
 (Okay, or wherever you can get decent wifi or cellular coverage.)